© Crown copyright 2020

 Once you have confirmed the voucher’s value, you can either:

 - send an eCode directly to the parent or carers of the pupils(s) eligible for free school meals - they will need to choose an eGift card from a range of supermarkets

 - select an eGift card on the parent or carer’s behalf, and print and post the eGift card to them

 - select an eGift card on the parent or carer’s behalf, print the eGift card and arrange for families to collect it

 Sending eCodes to families

 You can send a redemption eCode from the Edenred system directly to the parent or carers of the pupil(s) eligible for free school meals.
-They will receive instructions on how to use this eCode to create an eGift card, which the family should receive within 3 hours.
-You should only consider this approach if the family receiving the support has a working email account which they can access.
+They should receive the eCode and instructions on how to use this to create an eGift card within 4 days.

 Through Edenred, you can currently access eGift cards for the following supermarkets:

 We recognise that it may not be convenient or possible for some families to visit one of these supermarkets and we are working to see if additional supermarkets can be added to this list.